Department Graduate Handbook

 **Students may pursue an MA or minor field in Digital or Public History, although they currently cannot pursue those as major fields or for the dissertation.

 Note: Students may also propose fields that are specific to their interests, e.g., religious history or the history of science.
 They may be interested in using one of the department’s constellations (see below) to frame such a field.
 The Graduate Studies Committee will evaluate proposals on a case-by-case basis.
 The Committee’s chief concern will be that proposals evidence the same scope, in terms of breadth and depth, as the fields that are commonly presented for the candidacy examination.
-These fields should also contain comparative elements, and students who intend to propose them should consult both with their advisor(s) and the Graduate Studies Chair as early as possible in the course of planning their programs.
+These fields should also contain comparative elements, and students who intend to propose them should consult both with their advisor(s) and the Director of Graduate Studies as early as possible in the course of planning their programs.

 Maintaining our commitment to the traditional regional and chronological fields of study, the Department of History has organized itself into cross-cutting constellations that are framed around the thematic questions that we all ask as we study the past: questions such as the workings of the state, the construction of identity, and the environmental circumstances of human life.
 The thematic framing of these constellations promises to enhance our connections with scholars and students working throughout the university.
-Graduate Students are encourage to incorporate these constellations into their candidacy exams, using them as secondary or minor fields.
+Graduate students are encouraged to incorporate these constellations into their candidacy exams, using them as secondary or minor fields.
 Constellations include:

 Comparative Empires